intel/dffml/docs/tutorials/sources/file.rst

 Going over the code, we have defined a coroutine with parameter fileobj, here fileobj is the file object. we are reading from the fileobj file object.
 Each section of the INI file is used as a Record, with the name of the section used as key for that Record.
-Each section consist of name and value pair which we store it as a dict, under that Record features key.
+Each section consists of key value pairs stored as a dict.
+We're going to treat this data as the feature data for each Record.
+To do so we pass the data as the value for the ``features`` key under the ``data`` keyword argument when creating a new Record. features key.

 Add dump method